AJLR888/AJLR888.github.io/_posts/2024-10-01-dissertation.markdown

 title: "Predicting Probability of Default.
 Intesectional Biases."
 date: 2024-11-05
 img: dissertation.jpeg
 alt: "Predicting Probability of Default.
-Intesectional Biases.
+Intersectional Biases.
 SHAP values"
 description: This study evaluates the performance of Logistic Regression and LightGBM models in predicting loan denial, focusing on fairness and bias mitigation across various intersectional demographic groups.
+We visualize the impact of each feature.
 link: /projects/dissertation-LightGBM.html
 ---